kmahyyg/ztncui-aio/README.md

 Note: If you do NOT set `HTTP_ALL_INTERFACES`, the 3000 port will only get listened inside container.

+This application does NOT have a built-in protection mechanism against brute-force attack, you should NOT directly expose it on the internet.

+And you should ALWAYS NOT use a weak password.

 Set the following environment variable when create the container, and according to your needs:

 | MANDATORY | Name | Explanation | Default Value |